Chaklader/SignalSyncPro/notes/paper_1/Theory.md

     - Extends the currently active phase by one more second
     - Used when detectors show demand and conditions favor maintaining current signal state
 2. **$Q(s, a_1)$: Skip to Phase 1 (Major Arterial Through)**
-    - Immediately transitions to Phase 1 (major through movement)
+    - Immediately transitions to Phase 1 from any phases excluding phase 1(major through movement)
     - Used for bus priority or coordination synchronization
     - Bypasses the normal phase sequence
 3. **$Q(s, a_2)$: Progress to Next Phase in Sequence**
-    - Advances to the next logical phase (Phase 1→2→3→4→5→1...)
+    - Advances to the next logical phase (Phase 1→2→3→4→1...)
     - Standard progression following the normal signal cycle
-4. **$Q(s, a_3)$: Activate Pedestrian Priority Phase**
-    - Directly switches to Phase 5 (exclusive pedestrian phase)
-    - Used when pedestrian demand is high

 The agent learns through training which action yields the best long-term reward for each traffic state.